 To warrant an LATR transportation study, a proposed development must have a measurable transportation impact on a local area.
 Measurable transportation impact is defined as a development that generates 50 or more total (i.e., existing, new, pass-by, and diverted) weekday peak hour person trips in the morning (6:30 a.m. to 9:30 a.m.) and/or evening (4:00 p.m. to 7:00 p.m.) peak periods.
-If the proposal generates an increase of fewer less than 530 person trips or is a renovation of an existing development that existed for at least 12 years and will generate no net increase in trips, a traffic exemption statement is required instead of a transportation study.
+If the proposal generates less than 30 trips or is a renovation of an existing development that existed for at least 12 years and will generate no net increase in trips, a traffic exemption statement is required instead of a transportation study.